-In July 2006, we entered into a license agreement (the "HSC License Agreement") with HSC Development LLC, or HSC, and James A. Harris, M.D., as amended, pursuant to which we received an exclusive, worldwide license to develop, manufacture and commercialize products covered by any of the licensed patent rights or that incorporate the licensed technology in the field of performance of hair removal and implantation, including transplantation, procedures using a computer controlled system in which a needle or other device carried on a mechanized arm is oriented to a follicular unit for extraction of same, or to an implant site for implantation of a follicular unit, or some combination thereof.
+In July 2006, we entered into a license agreement (the "HSC License Agreement") HSC Development LLC ("HSC"), and James A. Harris, M.D., as amended, pursuant to which we received an exclusive, worldwide license to develop, manufacture and commercialize products covered by any of the licensed patent rights or that incorporate the licensed technology in the field of performance of hair removal and implantation, including transplantation, procedures using a computer controlled system in which a needle or other device carried on a mechanized arm is oriented to a follicular unit for extraction of same, or to an implant site for implantation of a follicular unit, or some combination thereof.
 Under the HSC License Agreement, we developed the ARTAS System to be utilized as a robotic system to assist a physician in performing hair restoration procedures.
-In consideration for the license, we issued to HSC 25,000 shares of our common stock, prior to the Company's 1-for-10 reverse stock split, and paid HSC a one-time payment of \$25,000.
+In consideration for the license, we issued to HSC 25,000 shares of our common stock, prior to the Company's 1-for-10 and 1-for-15 reverse stock splits, and paid HSC a one-time payment of \$25,000.
 The license grant is perpetual, and the license agreement does not provide a right for HSC or Dr. Harris to terminate the HSC License Agreement.
 The licensed patents cover, in general, a method and device for the extraction of follicular units from a donor area on a patient.
-The method includes scoring the outer skin layers with a sharp punch, and then inserting a blunt punch into the incision to separate the hair follicular units can be extracted.
+The method includes scoring the outer skin layers with a sharp punch, and then inserting a blunt punch into the incision to separate the hair follicle from the surrounding tissue and fatty layer.
+The method and device significantly decrease the amount of follicular transection and increase the rate at which follicular units can be extracted.
 There are other embodiments not herein disclosed.
 The licensed patents will expire from 2025 through 2030.